-- recent: technologies that are in demand in the last year (important for preparation to hire);
+- Recent: technologies that are in demand now, important for preparation to hire;

-- newer technology that are simpler and more efficient than what have been used couple years back;
+- Newer technology that is simpler and more efficient than a couple years back;

-- best practices - cover best practice principles of building software with sustainable, efficient, clean, readable code.
+- Best Practices - use principles of building software with sustainable, efficient, clean, readable code.

 - Curriculum prepares for real life:

-- Lectures cover questions frequently asked on interviews.
+- Interview prep. lectures during class cover questions frequently asked on interviews.

-Our Academic Team spends a significant amount of time designing and programming web systems, we choose and update the curriculum based on our real and recent experiences.
+- Our Academic Team spends a significant amount of time designing and evolving our programming and curriculum.
+Updated curriculum based on our real world and professional experience.